wchoi20/wchoi20.github.io/_pages/about.md

 I am a senior at Hopkins studying Computer Science and Cognitive Science with Linguistics focus.

-My research interests are in semantics and pragmatics, syntax, and natural language processing.
+My research interests are in semantics, its interface with syntax and pragmatics, and computational linguistics.

+Other than research, I enjoy watching and playing soccer, travelling, and cooking.